 We present the rounding error analysis of Algorithm 1.1 in the next three sections, which provide forward error bounds, normwise backward error bounds, and componentwise bounds, respectively.
 The importance of scaling to avoid underflow and overflow when half precision is used is explained in section 6.
 In section 7 we specialize the results to the case where the solver is LU factorization and explain the numerical properties of iterative refinement in three precisions: half, single, and double.
-In section 8 we use GMRES preconditioned by the LU factors as the solver TABLE 2.1 and show that the resulting algorithm is able to solve accurately a wider range of problems than algorithms whose solver is based on LU factorization.
-In section 9 we compare some of our new forms of iterative refinement with the single precision-double precision form proposed by by Langou et al. [23].
-Numerical experiments are given in section 10 that test the predictions of the analysis.
+In section 8 we use GMRES preconditioned by the LU factors as the solver and show that the resulting algorithm is able to solve accurately a wider range of problems than algorithms whose solver is based on LU factorization.
+In section 9 we compare some of our new forms of iterative refinement with the single precision-double precision form proposed by Langou et al. [24].
+Numerical experiments presented in section 10 confirm the predictions of the analysis.
 Conclusions are given in section 11.